Skip to content

 Encapsulation : A portion of system state accessible and modifiable only through a Service, which maintains the integrity of the encapsulated state.

-Operation : A typed, named signature within a Service.
-Has a unique name, a typed input parameter, and a typed output parameter.
+Operation : A typed, named operation exposed within an Endpoint.
+Has a unique name (within its Endpoint), a typed input parameter, and a typed output parameter.
+In REST Endpoints, operations correspond to specific method-and-route pairs in the Endpoint’s sub-tree of routes.

 Behavior : The observable effects and results of invoking an operation — changes to internal state, invocations of other Services, interactions with external systems, and output values.